coyle/omcs/README.md

 For 3D data, there is the analogous octree data structure.

 ####Deliverables
-Your task for this part of the lab is to implement the Barnes-Hut approximation with a quadtree in the files *ForceBarnesHut.hh* and *ForceBarnesHut.cc.*  Your ForceBarnesHut class should inherit from ForceCalculator and define the operator () so that it can be used in place of the ForceNaive class.
+Your task for this part of the lab is to implement the Barnes-Hut approximation with a quadtree in the files **ForceBarnesHut.hh** and **ForceBarnesHut.cc**.
+Your ForceBarnesHut class should inherit from ForceCalculator and define the operator () so that it can be used in place of the ForceNaive class.
 You should construct the quadtree in the constructor and then use it to quickly compute the forces in the () operator member function.
 The MAC parameter is specified as the variable $\theta$ to the constructor.

 ##Part 2: Parallel Barnes-Hut